-To get the best benefits of green amethyst, it is usually a good idea to wear it and rings are the most popular choice.
-If you want to know more about the green amethyst jewelry, don’t miss the following jewelry section.
+To get the best benefits of green amethyst, it is usually a good idea to wear it.
+The green amethyst rings are the most popular choice.

 The name Prasiolite is a result of merging two Greek words, prason and lithos.
 The former means leek green due to the color that resembles the color of the plant of the same name.
 The latter word means stones.